OpenChain-Project/Telco-WG/OpenChain-Telco-SBOM-Guide_1.2_DRAFT_EN.md

 CreatorComment: This SBOM was created during build phase.
 ```

-### 3.6 Timing of SBOM delivery
+### 3.7 Timing of SBOM delivery
 The SBOM SHALL be delivered no later than at the time of the delivery of the software (in either binary or source form).

-#### 3.6.1 Verification and reference material
+#### 3.7.1 Verification and reference material
 “NTIA SBOM Minimum elements”, section “Distribution and Delivery”

-#### 3.6.2 Rationale
+#### 3.7.2 Rationale
 To ensure that the receiving entity can ingest the software and its SBOM, it shall be delivered no later than at the delivery of the software.
 An SBOM may be delivered before the software if an adopting entity so elects, but the software delivery must nevertheless be accompanied by the corresponding SBOM to ensure compliance with the Guide.

-### 3.7 Method of SBOM delivery
+### 3.8 Method of SBOM delivery
 The SBOM SHALL be embedded into the software “package” where technically feasible.
 If it is not technically feasible to embed the SBOM into the software “package” being delivered, such as in the case of space-constrained embedded systems, the supplying party will supply a web hosted version of the SBOM that is available for at least 18 months and SHALL NOT in any way restrict recipients’ ability to copy and store these locally for their own use.
 Such restrictions MAY NOT be placed on the recipient in additional confidentiality agreements.

-#### 3.7.1 Verification and reference material
+#### 3.8.1 Verification and reference material
 “NTIA SBOM Minimum elements”, section “Distribution and Delivery”

-#### 3.7.2 Rationale
+#### 3.8.2 Rationale
 Other options of SBOM delivery such as webhosting are less stable and access is not guaranteed over time; however “embedding” may not be technically feasible.
 Thus, in scenarios where it is not possible on technical grounds to include the SBOM in the software delivery, publishing the SBOM online is permitted provided that the SBOM is accessible for the recipients of the software for 18 months.
 This duration is in line with the OpenChain specification requirements on recertification.

-### 3.8 Encryption and storage of SBOM
+### 3.9 Encryption and storage of SBOM
 SBOM providers SHALL use encryption to protect the confidentiality of an OpenChain Telco SBOM Compatible document.
 The encryption used SHALL protect the integrity, authenticity, and confidentiality of the document at rest and during transport using best practices.
 The key(s) used for the encryption of the data SHALL be protected by all parties in an agreed upon manner.
 While at rest the keys, the encrypted SBOM, the unencrypted SBOM, or parts of the SBOM, SHALL be subject to access control where only designated individuals within the receiving organisation have the necessary rights to read it.
 Any additional protection mechanisms that are required for the storage of the SBOM SHALL be agreed upon by both parties.

 The provider of the Software may choose to make an SBOM available for the public.
 This guide does not prevent such actions, however the above, 3.X requirement still applies to the SBOM that is to be shipped with the product according to section 3.6.2 of this guide.

-### 3.8.1 Verification and reference material
+### 3.9.1 Verification and reference material

-### 3.8.2 Rationale
+### 3.9.2 Rationale
 The security, confidentiality, and integrity of the SBOM and the information contained therein may be of great concern and important for both the provider and the consumer of an SBOM, thus adequate measures must be taken to ensure that it is protected by all parties.

-### 3.9 SBOM Scope
+### 3.10 SBOM Scope
 The SBOM SHALL contain all open source software that is delivered with the product including all of the transitive dependencies.
 The SBOM SHOULD contain all commercial components.

 If some components are not included, they MUST be reported as “known unknowns.”

-#### 3.9.1 Verification and reference material
+#### 3.10.1 Verification and reference material
 “NTIA SBOM Minimum elements”, section “Known Unknowns”

-#### 3.9.2 Rationale
+#### 3.10.2 Rationale
 It might not be possible, advisable or feasible to have the commercial component information in the SBOM.
 However, it is advisable that the SBOM should be as complete as possible.

-### 3.10 SBOM in a SaaS deployment
+### 3.11 SBOM in a SaaS deployment
 As the OpenChain Telco SBOM Guide is only applied on the SBOM level, there is no requirement on an entity that has elected to supply an OpenChain Telco SBOM Compatible document for some or even all of its software deliveries to also provide this for its SaaS offerings.
 However, an entity may elect to apply the OpenChain Telco SBOM Guide also to its SaaS offerings and thus also deliver the open source software used in the SaaS offerings with their transitive dependencies as an SBOM.

-#### 3.10.1 Verification and reference material
+#### 3.11.1 Verification and reference material

-#### 3.10.2 Rationale
+#### 3.11.2 Rationale
 There is currently no consensus in the industry on what an SaaS SBOM should contain.

-### 3.11 SBOMs for containers
+### 3.12 SBOMs for containers
 SBOMs for containers SHOULD include all open source components delivered in the container.
 This includes the packages installed into the container, components copied or downloaded to the container and dependencies used to build the compiled components in the container.

-#### 3.11.1 Verification and reference material
+#### 3.12.1 Verification and reference material

-#### 3.11.2 Rationale
+#### 3.12.2 Rationale
 Every open source component delivered should be part of the SBOMs.

-### 3.12 SBOM Verification
+### 3.13 SBOM Verification
 It is RECOMMENDED to provide a digital signature of the SBOM in order to guarantee the
 integrity of the SBOM.

-#### 3.12.1 Verification and reference material
+#### 3.13.1 Verification and reference material
 Sigstore https://www.sigstore.dev/ is an example of such capability.

-#### 3.12.2 Rationale
+#### 3.13.2 Rationale
 While the verification of SBOMs is an important topic, OpenChain Telco defers this work to other initiatives for the moment and intends to revisit this topic in future iterations of this document.

-### 3.13 SBOM Merger
+### 3.14 SBOM Merger
 SBOMs following this Guide can be built from several SBOM files with a well-defined relationship to each other using the relationship definition features in SPDX.

-#### 3.13.1 Verification and reference material
+#### 3.14.1 Verification and reference material
 There exist tools to merge several SBOMs into one, e.g. https://github.com/interlynk-io/sbomasm

-#### 3.13.2 Rationale
+#### 3.14.2 Rationale
 It is often easier when dealing with a large software product to provide individual SBOMs of its parts than a single SBOM.

-### 3.14 SBOM Confidentiality
+### 3.15 SBOM Confidentiality
 SBOMs MAY be subject to confidentiality agreements.
 A conformant SBOM MUST NOT, however, be subject to any confidentiality agreements that would prevent a recipient from redistributing the parts of the SBOM applicable to software that such recipient has a right to redistribute.

-#### 3.14.1 Verification and reference material
+#### 3.15.1 Verification and reference material
 “NTIA SBOM Minimum elements”, section “Access Control”

-#### 3.14.2 Rationale
+#### 3.15.2 Rationale
 Some open source software licenses enable any recipient to redistribute the software.
 In these situations, the recipients should also be able to redistribute the relevant parts of the SBOMs.

 ## 4. Conformant notice